 EPA provides a single national platform for utilities and local governments

-Nationwide, utilities invested $7.7 billion in energy efficiency programs in 2015.1 With hundreds of disparate utilities scattered around the country, EPA plays a critical unifying role to guide their energy efficiency programs.
+Nationwide, utilities invested $7.7 billion in energy efficiency programs in 2015.
+With hundreds of disparate utilities scattered around the country, EPA plays a critical unifying role to guide their energy efficiency programs.
 EPA enables utilities to leverage ENERGY STAR as a common national platform, avoiding the creation of hundreds of independent utility programs across the nation, which could fragment the market and stall innovation.
-Nearly 700 utilities—serving roughly 85% of American households—partner with ENERGY STAR, providing consistency and uniformity to the private market.
+More than 700 utility, state and local governments, and nonprofits leverage ENERGY STAR in their efficiency programs, reaching roughly 95% of households in all 50 states and providing consistency and uniformity to the private market.

 EPA enables private markets to function more efficiently

 Consumers, manufacturers, and retailers all rely on EPA as a trusted resource to highlight products that deliver real consumer savings and give partners the tools they need to differentiate their products.
-Last year, 2,000 manufacturers and 2,600 retailers partnered with ENERGY STAR to make and sell ENERGY STAR certified products across more than 75 categories.
-In fact, Americans purchased more than 300 million ENERGY STAR certified products in 2015, with a sales value of more than $100 billion.
-Since the program began in 1992, more than 5.5 billion ENERGY STAR certified products have been sold.
+Last year, more than 2000 manufacturers and 2000 retailers partnered with ENERGY STAR to make and sell ENERGY STAR certified products across more than 75 categories.
+In fact, Americans purchased more than 300 million ENERGY STAR certified products in 2016, with a sales value of more than $100 billion.
+Since the program began in 1992, more than 5.8 billion ENERGY STAR certified products have been sold.

 EPA evolves ENERGY STAR to continue to deliver savings

 As technology improves and industries change, EPA evolves ENERGY STAR with the market to deliver continued savings.
 In collaboration with private partners, EPA creates practical, technologically feasible definitions of leadership in efficiency—continually adapting to a changing marketplace without favoring one technology over another.
-For example, in 2016, EPA updated performance requirements for four product categories and added five new product categories.
+For example, in 2017, EPA updated performance requirements for five product categories including commercial ice machines, clothes washers, ceiling fans, uninterruptible power supplies and commercial water heaters.
 Nineteen additions and revisions to the product categories are currently underway.
-In 2016, more than 2,000 product models from more than 130 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction that recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
+In 2017, more than 2,200 product models from more than 140 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction that recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
+Dehumidifiers were added to the product categories eligible for recognition.
 EPA also continues to advance residential new construction program requirements as states adopt more energy-saving building codes.

 EPA and DOE work together to implement the ENERGY STAR program